gztomas/messenger/README.md

 yarn start
 ```

-Then just open your browser at http://localhost:3000
+Then just open your browser at <http://localhost:3000>
+For demo purposes, you will see a split screen app.

 ## Development